Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Introduction

-As we show in \Cref{sec:experiments}, the performance degradation of GNNs trained on real datasets often happens well before any noticeable decay in these oversmoothing metrics can be observed.
-Most empirical studies in the literature that observe the decay of the Dirichlet-energy-like metrics are conducted over the layers of the same very deep untrained (with randomly sampled weights) or effectively untrained\footnote{Deep networks (with, say, over 100 layers) that are trained but whose loss and accuracy remain far from acceptable.} GNNs \cite{wangACMPAllenCahnMessage2022,ruschGraphCoupledOscillatorNetworks2022,ruschGradientGatingDeep2023,wuDemystifyingOversmoothingAttentionbased2023,rothSimplifyingTheoryOversmoothing2024,wangUnderstandingOversmoothingGNNs2025}, where the decay of the metrics is likely driven by the small weight initializations reducing all features to zero.
-Instead, we observe that when GNNs of different depths are separately trained, these metrics do not correlate well with their performance degradation.
+However, as we show in \Cref{sec:experiments}, the performance degradation of GNNs trained on real datasets often happens well before any noticeable decay in these oversmoothing metrics can be observed.
+The vast majority of empirical studies in the literature that observe the decay of Dirichlet-like energy metrics are conducted over the layers of very deep but untrained (with randomly sampled weights) or effectively untrained\footnote{Deep networks (with, say, over 100 layers) that are trained but whose loss and accuracy remain far from acceptable.} GNNs \cite{wangACMPAllenCahnMessage2022,ruschGraphCoupledOscillatorNetworks2022,ruschGradientGatingDeep2023,wuDemystifyingOversmoothingAttentionbased2023,rothSimplifyingTheoryOversmoothing2024,wangUnderstandingOversmoothingGNNs2025}, where the decay of the metrics is only driven by the small weight initialization.
+Instead, we show that when GNNs of different depths are trained with proper weight initialization, these metrics do not correlate with the model's performance degradation.

-Furthermore, we note that these metrics can only indicate oversmoothing when their values converge exactly to zero, corresponding to either an exact alignment to the dominant eigenspace or to the feature representation matrix collapsing to the all-zero matrix.
+Furthermore, we argue that these metrics can only indicate oversmoothing when their values converge exactly to zero, corresponding to either an exact alignment to the dominant eigenspace or to the feature representation matrix collapsing to the all-zero matrix.
 This double implication presents an issue: in realistic settings with a large but not excessively large number of layers, we may observe the decay of the oversmoothing metric by, say, two orders of magnitude while still being far from zero.
 In such cases, it is unclear whether the features are aligning with the dominant eigenspace, simply decreasing in magnitude, or exhibiting neither of the two behaviours.
 As a result, these types of metrics provide little to no explanation for the degradation of GNN performance.